 Service Level Expectations (SLEs)

-In the interests of changing as few things as possible at the moment of transition, the DT recommends making the SLEs exactly the same as the SLAs under the NTIA contract for a period of six months.
+In the interests of changing as few things as possible at the moment of transition, the CWG Stewardship recommends making the SLEs exactly the same as the SLAs under the NTIA contract for a period of six month period.
 At the end of that six months, the new SLEs as currently under development can be adopted.
-This permits the adoption of new SLEs more in keeping with actual IANA performance, while maintaining the old instrument of measurement across the horizon of the transition.
+This permits the adoption of new SLEs more in keeping with actual IANA performance, while maintaining the old instrument of measurement during the transition.

 The current interim findings can be found at: https://community.icann.org/x/CA4nAw.